 Solar panels will not produce when covered in snow.
 However they have a tempered glass surface and dark color, so snow is quick to melt off them once the sun returns.
 This means that over the course of a year snow cover has an extremely small effect on overall production.

 Solar Electric systems are extremely rugged.
 They have no moving parts to wear out over time.
 Many solar installations have been producing energy for over thirty years, and today almost all solar panels come with a 25 year warranty.
-Today’s panels are designed to withstand lightning strikes, hail storms, and 100+ mile-an-hour wind.
+Today’s panels are designed to withstand hail storms and 100+ mile-an-hour wind.

 The size of your solar electric system depends on how much electricity you use.
-When SunBug designs an array, we start by looking at your utility bills to determine your useage.
+When SunBug designs an array, we start by looking at your utility bills to determine your usage.
 From there we assess the specifics of your site, including building orientation and roof shading to see how much energy you could generate.
-We then offer our customers a detailed proposal – usually with two or three optimal system sizes - specific to their situation.
+We then offer a detailed proposal – usually with two or three optimal system sizes – unique to each situation.

 Usually on the outside of your home, you have an electric meter installed by your utility company.
 This meter measures how much power you consume, and determines your monthly electric bill.
-When you install a solar elecric system, the utility company replaces that meter with a new net meter, free of charge.
+When you install a solar electric system, the utility company replaces that meter with a new net meter, free of charge.
 Your new net meter measures the electricity you produce as well as the electricity you use and your electric bill is based on the balance.
-Learn More about Net Metering.
+Learn more about residential-scale Net Metering.

 The ideal roof slopes towards the south, since southern exposure will maximize the efficiency of your panels.
 But even if your roof is east or west facing, you can still get strong results.
 If you have a flat roof we can orient your panels to maximize efficiency.

-For every kilowatt (kW) installed, a solar system takes up about 100 square feet, so an average solar system takes between 300 and 600 square feet.
+For every kilowatt (kW) installed, a solar system takes up about 100 square feet.
+An average solar system takes between 400 and 800 square feet.